AnamulHasanRony/Task-Manager-using-Java-SpringBoot-Backend-API-/README.md

 # Task-Manager-using-Java-SpringBoot-Backend-API-

-**used technologies java srpingboot, mysql, spring jpa, some unit testing Junit5**
+**Used Technologies :  java Springboot, mysql, spring jpa, some unit testing Junit5**

 This project is a simple task manager java springboot backend API only